feathersjs/docs/migrating.md

 ```

 > __Very important:__ The `channels.js` file shown above will publish all real-time events to all authenticated users.
 This is already safer than the previous default but you should carefully review the [channels](./api/channels.md) documentation and implement appropriate channels so that only the right users are going to receive real-time events.

+Once you migrated your application to channels you can remove all `<servicename>.filter.js` files.

 ### Protecting fields